Last Updated on March 11, 2021 by Julia Wilson

 - Microsporum gypseum (M. gypseum): This species of ringworm is usually from dogs and cats exposed to contaminated soil and as such is considered to be a geophilic fungus, ie; one adapted to living in the environment or soil.

-- Trichophyton mentagrophytes: Another species of zoonotic fungus (see M. Canis) which may cause ringworm in dogs and cats exposed to rodents, rabbits or hedgehogs or their burrows.
+- Trichophyton mentagrophytes: Another species of zoonotic fungus (see M. Canis) that may cause ringworm in dogs and cats exposed to rodents, rabbits or hedgehogs or their burrows.

 Ringworm is extremely contagious.
 A cat can become infected with ringworm in the following ways: